Do NAD Supplements Really Work?

 Other technical precursors to NAD are tryptophan (yes, the sleep-inducing amino acid found in your Thanksgiving turkey) and nicotinamide mononucleotide, or NMN.
 Tryptophan is an essential amino acid that aids in the production of niacin, which is a NAD precursor.
 However, the process that needs to occur for tryptophan to produce niacin is long and drawn out, making tryptophan a less effective pathway to NAD creation.
 NMN is a nucleotide derived from ribose and nicotinamide and is undergoing tests for its efficacy in increasing NAD levels in humans.

 Other Ways to Increase NAD

 Of course, our bodies naturally produce NAD in a variety of ways.
 Eating certain foods, exercising, and even fasting are some of the natural ways to increase NAD.
-But sun exposure, excessive food intake, alcohol consumption, and travel are just some of the many reasons most adults find themselves lacking in NAD.
+But excessive food intake and alcohol consumption are just some of the many reasons adults may find themselves lacking in NAD.

 NAD or Bust

 No matter which pathway or which precursor is used, the science is clear: NAD levels are vital to long-term health.
 We’re living longer now than ever before and in a world where life spans have increased, focusing on how to improve that quality of life is essential.
 It’s extraordinary and encouraging to find that when it comes to aging better, we are much more empowered now than we were just a few years ago.
 Now that we've identified the pathways to increasing NAD production, we're no longer at the mercy of our bodies’ declining output of this critical molecule.
 Anyone bold enough to use this knowledge and provide their bodies with the necessary supplements can fight back against aging.